Aref-Akminasi/aws-developer-associate/IAM.md

 ![policy variable](./assets/67.png)

+## IAM - Premission Sets

+- You can configure **permission sets** in AWS IAM Identity Center to grant access to other accounts, allowing you to easily assign a set of permissions to users across AWS accounts without managing individual IAM roles directly.

+- Premission Sets vs AssumeRole API: AssumeRole API is used to obtain temporary security credentials for a specific IAM role, allowing users or applications to assume that role and gain its permissions for a limited time.
+It’s more about dynamically switching roles for specific tasks.

 # AWS STS

 - STS Allows to grant limited and temporary access to AWS resources (up to 1 hour)